jessy2027/AlphaCode/.github/alphacode-instructions.md

 You MUST check compilation output before running ANY script or declaring work complete!

-1. **ALWAYS** check the `VS Code - Build` watch task output for compilation errors
+1. **ALWAYS** check the `AlphaCode - Build` watch task output for compilation errors
 2. **NEVER** run tests if there are compilation errors
 3. **NEVER** use `npm run compile` to compile TypeScript files, always check task output
 4. **FIX** all compilation errors before moving forward

 ### TypeScript compilation steps
-- Monitor the `VS Code - Build` task outputs for real-time compilation errors as you make changes
+- Monitor the `AlphaCode - Build` task outputs for real-time compilation errors as you make changes
-- This task runs `Core - Build` and `Ext - Build` to incrementally compile VS Code TypeScript sources and built-in extensions
+- This task runs `Core - Build` and `Ext - Build` to incrementally compile AlphaCode TypeScript sources and built-in extensions
 - Start the task if it's not already running in the background

 ### TypeScript validation steps